ambroiseRabier/SquadTS/README.md

 3. Open the unzipped folder in your terminal (e.g., cmd.exe, git bash).
 4. Install node dependencies with `npm install`.
 5. Customize the config in `.json5` files inside `config` folder`.
-6. BY DEFAULT, EVERY PLUGIN IS DISABLED, enable the one you need in `config/plugins` folder.
+6. BY DEFAULT, EVERY PLUGIN IS DISABLED, enable the one you need in `config/plugins` folder (`{enabled: true}`).
-7. Start SquadTS by running `npm run start`.
+7. Start SquadTS by running `npm run start` in your terminal.

 ## Config folder

 It is recommended to use your own config folder, this will make future updates of SquadTS easier.

 Config folder will be `config` by default.
-If you need a different location, you can set `SQUAD_TS_CONFIG_PATH` env variable to a path relative to the project.
+For a different location, you can set `SQUAD_TS_CONFIG_PATH` env variable to a relative or absolute path.

 ```shell
 # Windows (cmd or git bash)